Guide to Letter-Writing

 Better: “There is no excuse for the abuse that goes on in the circus.”

 Letters to Businesses

 Use your clout as a consumer to protest companies that exploit animals.
-Tell cosmetics manufacturers that you will purchase other brands until they stop testing on animals, or tell a store that you won’t shop there until it stops carrying live animals—and explain why.
-If a business offers a fur as a prize, explain why you object to wearing fur and ask the sponsor to offer a prize that does not cause animal suffering, such as a trip or jewelry.
+Tell cosmetics manufacturers that you will purchase other brands until they stop testing on animals, or tell store managers that you won’t shop there until they stop carrying live animals—and explain why.
+If a business offers a fur coat as a prize, explain why you object to wearing fur and ask the sponsor to offer a prize that does not cause animal suffering, such as a trip or jewelry.

 Letters to Legislators